erikorlowski/cscie97/cscie97/asn5/design.md

     * Two sectors are merged by an administrator
     * A sector is split by an administrator

+### Exception Handling
+Exceptions for the Controller module are handled primarily through the DatabaseException, CommunicationsException and ApiException classes.
+These exception classes are unchecked exceptions and are logged for future auditing.

 ### Risks
 Many of the risks that would typically be considered in an air traffic control system have been segregated out of this module by leaving it separate from the Flight Tracker module.
 This leaves much of the flight validation and conflict detection in its own module.
 A risk in this module is that it is responsible for communicating with pilots, and any outage of this communication could have significant consequences.
 For this reason, redundant instances of this module are commissioned in Kubernetes, which mitigates the risk of a communications failure.